thingsboard/thingsboard.github.io/docs/user-guide/install/pe/aws-marketplace.md

 {% capture elastic-ip-note %}
 By default, AWS Marketplace instances **do not assign a static public IP**.
 This means that the **public IP may change upon instance restart**.
 To ensure a persistent public IP, you must **assign an Elastic IP** to your EC2 instance.
 You can follow the steps in the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-eips.html).
 {% endcapture %}

 {% include templates/info-banner.md content=elastic-ip-note %}

 **Configure HAProxy to enable HTTPS**

- * Step 1.
-Assign valid domain name system (DNS) record to your instance external IP address.
+ * Assign valid domain name system (DNS) record to your instance external IP address.
- * Step 2.
-Connect to your instance using SSH or PuTTY (see [Step 5.1](/docs/user-guide/install/pe/aws-marketplace/#step-51-connect-to-your-thingsboard-instance-over-ssh)).
+ * Connect to your instance using SSH or PuTTY (see [Step 4.1](/docs/user-guide/install/pe/aws-marketplace/#step-41-connect-to-your-thingsboard-instance-over-ssh)).
- * Step 3.
-Execute the following commands:
+ * Execute the following commands:

  ```bash
  sudo certbot-certonly --domain smth.yourcompany.com --email support@yourcompany.com
  sudo haproxy-refresh
  ```
+ {: .copy-code}

-    where **smth.yourcompany.com** is your DNS name from the second step and **support@yourcompany.com** is your email to get notifications from [certbot](https://certbot.eff.org/).
+where **smth.yourcompany.com** is your DNS name from [Step 2.7](/docs/user-guide/install/pe/aws-marketplace/#step-27-obtain-your-public-ip-and-ec2-instance-id) and **support@yourcompany.com** is your email to get notifications from [certbot](https://certbot.eff.org/).

 ## FAQ